postlund/pyatv/docs/documentation/protocols.md

 #### Message format

-The format of the data sent on the data channel is still a bit "hazy", so this is mostly educated guesses.
+The format of the data sent on the data channel is still unclear, so this is mostly educated guesses.
 Each message includes a 32 byte header where the first four bytes are the message size.
 Messages can be segmented over several packets, so it's necessary to put data in a buffer and decode from that.
 The message format looks like this: